cakephp/queue/docs/en/index.rst

         use LogTrait;

         /**
-         * The maximum number of times the job may be attempted.
+         * The maximum number of times the job may be attempted. (optional property)
          *
          * @var int|null
          */